scottfr/SystemsBook/Learning/learning.md

 Ludwig von Bertalanffy first proposed, in 1937, that the same basic structures operated across all disciplines, and if one learned how these structures operated one could transfer much of their learning from one discipline to another.{cite: Davidson, Mark.
 1983.
 Uncommon Sense: The Life and Thought of Ludwig von Bertalanffy.
 J.P.
 Tarcher, Inc. http://www.amazon.com/Uncommon-Sense-Thought-Bertalanffy-1901-1972/dp/087477165X/} When moving from one discipline to another, one would simply have to learn the structures that were operating, and the labels on the elements of the structures.
 On first reading this may seem most profound, or maybe even preposterous.
 However, if you think about it, maybe there is some truth to it after all.

-We're not simply asking you to believe the previous statement though this continued learning experience is expected to shortly reinforce the sensibility of the statement from your own perspective.
-And it is hoped that the next ILE should provide the first hint of that.^[Simplifying Everything [http://insightmaker.com/insight/4957](http://insightmaker.com/insight/4957)]
+We're not asking you to simply believe the previous statement though this continued learning experience is expected to shortly reinforce the sensibility of the statement from your own perspective.
+The next three ILEs are intended to present a set of common properties considered to provide the essence of understanding.

+It is expected that "Essence Property # 1^[Essence Property # 1 [http://insightmaker.com/insight/4957](http://insightmaker.com/insight/4957)]" should provide a very different view of the world around you.

 # Model

-{"title": "Simplifying Everything", "description": "Finding the common among the different.", "load": "http://insightmaker.com/insight/4957"}
+{"title": "Essence Property # 1", "description": "Finding the common among the different.", "load": "http://insightmaker.com/insight/4957"}
 # End Model

 ~ Exercise